 - Phone numbers of emergency responders (medics, firefighters, police, etc.).
 Make sure your tenants know when to call you and when to dial 911.

-– Definition of an emergency, as well as situations that don’t constitute emergency, such as slow drains or minor drips.
+- The definition of an emergency, as well as situations that don’t constitute emergencies, such as slow drains or minor drips.
 You still need to be notified about those, but not in the middle of the night.

-- Helpful information about how to detect problems on early stages.
+- Helpful information about how to detect problems in the early stages.

-Medics or firefighters might need access to your locked basement, shed, garage or other facility.
-Make sure you have all the keys organized by property and accurately labeled – this could save someone’s life!
+After all, medics or firefighters might need access to your locked basement, shed, garage, or another facility.
+So, make sure you have all the keys organized by property and accurately labeled – this could save someone’s life!

-A flooded basement is not a reason to dial 911, but it’s still an emergency, because the water causes inconvenience to your tenants and damages your property.
-How fast you respond matters a lot, which is why having a list of reliable contractors who can fix different problems is essential.
+A flooded basement is not a reason to dial 911, but it’s still an emergency because the water causes inconvenience to your tenants and damages your property.
+How fast you respond matters a lot, so having a list of reliable contractors who can fix different problems is essential.

-Create a calling list to include names, numbers, emails, reliability and availability of different contractors.
-Make sure that you have at least one contractor per category (plumber, electrician, waterproofer, mason, etc.) who provides 24/7 services.
-Make copies of this list, so that you can access it anywhere: in your car, at home, at work and even on the go.
+Create a calling list that includes names, numbers, emails, reliability, and availability of different contractors.
+Additionally, ensure that you have at least one contractor per category (plumber, electrician, waterproofer, mason, etc.) who provides 24/7 services.
+Finally, make copies of this list so you can access it anywhere: in your car, at home, at work, and even on the go.

 It’s a common misunderstanding among tenants that in case their possessions get damaged, they will be covered under the landlord’s policy.
-This is not true, and it’s a good idea to inform your tenants about renter’s insurance.
-It will cost anywhere between $15 and $30 a month and will be useful in case of property damage by fire, flood, storm or theft.
+However, this is not true, and it’s a good idea to inform your tenants about renter’s insurance.